raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

 When `--api-port` is set, the miner serves:

-- `/` for the embedded dashboard (HTML, CSS, JS, and images are compiled into the binary)
+- `/` for the embedded dashboard UI
-- `/metrics` for scrape-friendly counters and gauges (hashes, hashrate, shares, TLS state, plus build metadata)
+- `/metrics` for scrape-friendly counters and gauges
-- `/api/stats` for a JSON summary (hashrate, totals, uptime, build info, and effective config)
+- `/api/stats` for JSON runtime summaries
-- `/plugins/themes` for a small theme management page
+- `/plugins/themes` for the theme manager page
+- `/api/plugins/themes` for a JSON manifest of available themes

 Theme plugins live under `plugins/themes/` and are discovered automatically from either the current working directory or next to the executable.
 If you want to author your own theme, start with `docs/themes.md`.

 If you run with `--dashboard-dir`, OxideMiner serves your files instead of the embedded dashboard.
-The theme plugin system is designed to augment the bundled UI and will not replace a custom dashboard.
+Theme plugins are designed to augment the bundled UI and do not replace a custom dashboard.

 ---